Palm Sunday

 Scripture: John 4:5-42

 Sometimes the noise in our lives is outside of our control.
 The choices of our parents or children.
 Pressures from work.
+Expectations from others.
 Political or social tension.
 Intentionally name that noise and hand it over to God.
 Ask God to open your eyes to the next faithful step towards peace in that situation.

 Week 4: